Islamic State says it has full control of Syria's Palmyra

 Washington wants the counter-offensive to include both Sunni and Shi'ite forces under direct government command.

-One U.S. official, speaking on condition of anonymity, said there had been long-standing concerns in Washington about Abadi's ability to navigate Iraq’s sectarian politics and that recent events had raised misgivings about him.

-But Washington sees no viable alternative for Abadi, current and former U.S. officials said.
+The United States plans to deliver 1,000 anti-tank weapons to Iraq in June to combat suicide bombings like those that helped Islamic State to seize Ramadi, a senior U.S. State Department official said.

-(Additional reporting by Mariam Karouny and Tom Perry in Beirut, Kinda Makieh in Damascus, Isabel Coles in Erbil, and Matt Spetalnick and Phil Stewart in Washington; Writing by Crispian Balmer; Editing by Dominic Evans, Sophie Walker, Kevin Liffey, Howard Goller and Leslie Adler)
+(Additional reporting by Mariam Karouny and Tom Perry in Beirut, Kinda Makieh in Damascus and Isabel Coles in Erbil; Writing by Crispian Balmer; Editing by Dominic Evans, Sophie Walker, Kevin Liffey and Howard Goller)